simsong/stats_2010/recon/README_multi.md

 All of the database reconstruction tools in stats_2010/recon have been modified so that they read REIDENT from the Unix environment and then use this as a prefix on every SQL table.

 Database registration creates and initializes the `REIDENT_tracts` table from original `tracts` table.
-It also runs two steps on the EMR DRIVER mode:

-  - STEP 1b - makes the geofiles underneath the prefix
+  - (step0 - downloads from the WWW server.
+This only needs to be done once, and doesn't need to be run in our EMR environment.)

+These can be run on either the DRIVER or the WORKER node:

+  - step1 - makes the geofiles underneath the prefix.
+We make a separate set of geofiles for every REIDENT, because it might change.
+When run from dbrtool, it takes 1.5 hours.
+It would go faster if the database server were faster.

-  - STEP 2  - outputs the CSV files for each county with block-level measurements
+  - step2 - outputs the CSV files for each county with block-level measurements.
+Basically, this combines all of the segments and selects out the LOGRECNOs corresponding to block and tract measurements.
+It took 1 hour, 5 minutes to run.

 3. A scheduler.py process is started on the EMR WORKER nodes.
 The scheduler can be provided with a specific REIDENT to work, or it can work on any REIDENT that has work to do.